derykmakgill/krawisz/test.md

 title: The Great Bitcoin Scaling Debate — An Annotated Timeline
 ---

 This is a long, working document that is nowhere near complete.
 I attempt to show through a chronology of primary source material that Bitcoin was systematically hijacked and directed against its original vision of scaling on-chain.

+I do not claim that scaling on-chain is the proper way to scale Bitcoin, only that it was the way *intended* by Satoshi Nakamoto and early Bitcoiners, and that technical and economic arguments against scaling on-chain played a less important role in the eventual outcome than censorship, propaganda, etc.

 #### 29 October 1995